AmazYama/Detect_lanes/README.md

 I verified that my perspective transform was working as expected by drawing the src and dst points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-4. Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+4. Then I use sliding window and let it iterate through `nwindow` to track the curvature.
+And I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-## Here is a link to my video results
+## 3. Here is a link to my video results

 ## Discussion
+- The first difficulty I have met is to find the best threshold for transfering the color image to binary image without losing too much information.
+This was solved by trying different parameters' setting.